The Lamb Lies Down on Broadway: Legacy

 Banks later thought the album's concept the weakest thing about it, though the lyrics to some of the individual songs are "wonderful".
-Rutherford said that, while The Lamb is a fan favorite, it was a gruelling album to work on and had a lot of highs, but also a lot of lows.
-Hackett remarked how his guitar was underutilized in comparison to past albums, but thought the album had a lot of beautiful moments and has grown on him over time.
-In Genesis: Together and Apart, Gabriel stated the album was one of his two high points with the band, along with "Supper's Ready", Also in that documentary, Collins said the band created their best music on the album.
-He also cites it as his favourite Genesis album.
+Rutherford said that, while The Lamb is a fan favourite, it was a gruelling album to work on and had a lot of highs, but also a lot of lows.
+Hackett remarked how his guitar was underutilised in comparison to past albums, but thought the album had a lot of beautiful moments and has grown on him over time.
+In Genesis: Together and Apart, Gabriel said The Lamb and the song "Supper's Ready" from Foxtrot were his high points with Genesis.

+In 1974, Gabriel expressed a wish to adapt the album into a film.
+Despite initial enthusiasm in the early 1980s, development never progressed beyond the initial stages.
+In 2020, American artist Nathaniel Barlam released a fan-made video illustrating the entire album onto YouTube.

+Genesis tribute band the Musical Box have performed the album in its entirety on several tours since 2004.
+They secured a licence to perform the music and recreated the show as much as possible, from the music, instruments, costumes, and stage effects, including the same projector slides used on the original tour.
+Banks granted them access to the original masters so they could learn all the different musical parts.
+The tour was registered as a play.

 Reissues

 The Lamb Lies Down on Broadway was first remastered for CD in 1994, and released on Virgin Records in Europe and Atlantic Records in North America.
 The included booklet features the lyrics and story printed on the original LP, though some of the inner sleeve artwork was not reproduced.
 A remastered edition for Super Audio CD and DVD with new stereo and 5.1 surround sound mixes by Nick Davis was released in 2008 as part of the Genesis 1970–1975 box set.

+In 2024, Genesis announced the 50th Anniversary Super Deluxe Edition.
+This edition will include a new remaster of the album, a full live concert from the Shrine Auditorium (previously released on Genesis Archive 1967–75), a Blu-ray version of the album in Dolby Atmos and "three previously unreleased demos" from the Headley Grange sessions included on a digital download card.
+Also included is a 60-page book, featuring notes by Alexis Petridis, a band member commentary and "rare images", and a 1975 tour programme, poster and replica ticket.
+This reissue was set to be released on 13 June 2025, but this was pushed back to later in the year.